E-commerce

 • Weight of third-party scripts: do pixels, pop-ups, widgets, and A/B tests slow down the funnel?

-Useful speed, not score for score’s sake
+Useful speed, not speed for speed's sake

 It is not enough to have a fast homepage.
-Prioritize the pages that drive revenue: product pages, cart, checkout, confirmation.
+Prioritize the pages that drive revenue: product pages, cart, checkout, order confirmation.
 Field data, such as conversion by device before and after an optimization, is worth more than an isolated theoretical score.

 Trust, errors, and reassurance signals